Finnish Academy of Science and Letters: Foreign members

 Since 1924, foreign members have also been invited to the academy.
 A foreign scientist who has proven to be a leading researcher can be elected as a foreign member.
 The selection of foreign members follows the same strict principles as the selection of domestic members.
 Foreign members represent the best of science around the world.

+Prizes

+Academy Award

+The highest prize of the academy is the Academy Award, awarded to a distinguished member of the Academy in recognition of the scientific career.
+The prize has been awarded since 1945.
+As of 2023, the value of the prize is 30.000€.
+The recipients of the prize are: